Nathan Chen: Ambassadorships

 In June 2021, the Salt Lake City–Utah Games Committee, bidding to host the Olympic Winter Games in Salt Lake City in 2030 or 2034, named Chen to its Athlete Advisory Committee alongside alpine skiers Lindsey Vonn and Ted Ligety, speed skater Apolo Ohno, and others.
 Chen said; "the developed infrastructure is already in place, so it makes a lot of sense to bring it back to Salt Lake City ... having an Olympics in a home town of a lot of young athletes can be very inspiring".
 Salt Lake City previously hosted the Winter Olympics in 2002 and its bid relied on existing infrastructructure and private funding.
-In July 2024, Salt Lake City was officially elected as host of the 2034 Winter Olympics and Paralympics, and in February 2025, Chen was selected to serve on the steering committee for the 2034 Olympics and Paralympics.
+In July 2024, Salt Lake City was officially elected as host of the 2034 Winter Olympics and Paralympics, and in February 2025, Chen was selected to serve on the steering committee for the 2034 Winter Olympics and Paralympics.
+He attended the 2026 Winter Olympics in Milan as an ambassador for the 2034 Olympics where his primary responsibilities included networking with 2034 Utah donors and sponsors.
+Chen was tapped for the Utah 2034 Winter Games Education Committee in August 2026.
+The goal of the committee is to "provide strategic guidance, foster partnerships, and develop statewide initiatives that connect students and educators to the opportunities created along the road to 2034."

 Chen was announced as Goodwill Ambassador for the Lake Placid 2023 FISU World University Games, commonly known as Lake Placid 2023 and spearheaded Panasonic's "Green Impact" campaign at the International University Sports Federation's World Conference that was held in conjunction with the games.
 The theme of the conference was climate change.